pranavbudhwant/jaccard-index/README.md

 # jaccard-index
-Python script to measure the similarity of given address with the addresses in the database.
+Python script to measure the similarity of given address with the addresses in the database based on the jaccard index.